The Council offers a range of schemes to help you travel in a variety of environmentally friendly ways.

 You can search for a lift with someone else that has a car or alternatively you can offer a lift to someone who is travelling along the same route as you and share the cost.

 It is estimated a typical car sharer will save themselves around £1,000 and 1 tonne of CO2 per year by sharing their daily journey.

 Electric cars and vans offer significant improvements over conventional engines in terms of fuel efficiency, local air quality, noise, and emissions.

 Running costs for electric vehicles are very much lower than for conventional ones, due both to the efficiency of the motors and also to there being fewer and more long-lasting components.

 The world's first mass-produced family electric car, the Nissan Leaf, is in production at Nissan's Sunderland plant, with many components produced in Stockton-on-Tees.

 Users of electric cars will have a range of charging locations:

-Currently there are public-access charging points across Stockton Borough at:
+Currently there are public-access charging provided by the Council at:

 There are further locations programmed.
 You can see the map of available charging points across the North East on the Charge You Car Website.